Whitneyto/whitneyto.github.io/README.md

    * This porject can also be access from the first website created
    * Source code for the React website can be access [here](https://github.com/Whitneyto/Project2)

+* Create a Calculator app using React and Typescripts, you can access project [here](https://whitneyto.github.io/Project3)
+   * Source code for this project can be accessed [here](https://github.com/Whitneyto/Project3)

+* On-going project with a Weather Website, using fetch API, you can accessed page [here](https://whitneyto.github.io/Project4)
+   * Source code for this project can be accessed [here](https://github.com/Whitneyto/Project4)

 ## Visual Studio Code
 * Using git in VSCode and terminal to clone project, change and update code/project to Github